TDEE Calculator

 Understanding TDEE

-Total Daily Energy Expenditure (TDEE) represents the total number of calories you burn each day, including your basal metabolic rate (BMR), physical activity, and digestion of food.
-Knowing your TDEE is essential for managing weight, whether your goal is loss, maintenance, or gain.
+Total Daily Energy Expenditure (TDEE) represents the total number of calories you burn each day, including your basal metabolic rate (BMR), physical activity, and food digestion.
+Knowing your TDEE is essential for weight management, whether your goal is loss, maintenance, or gain.

 TDEE Components